-One major difference across the four use cases is their use context.
+One major difference across the 4 use cases is their use context.
 One use context is the hospital (SK and HUG) where professional caregivers are constantly available and where the patients are typically monitored several times a day.
-The other use context is the population of elderly living at home, with daily or weekly assistance.
+The other use context is the population of older adults living at home, with daily or weekly assistance.
 For this latter user group, professional caregivers (nurses and nurse assistants) are available only for scheduled visits and emergencies.
 These conditions lead to differences in societal characteristics and the care continuum.

 Differences in societal characteristics are obvious, for example, regarding the role of insurance.
 In a home care setting such as ZZ and LYNGBY, insurance companies play a less critical role compared to HUG and SK.
-As social-welfare country, Denmark has considerable senior care within the national care package for social and health needs, covered entirely by taxes.
+As social-welfare country.
+Denmark has considerable senior care within the national care package for social and health needs, covered entirely by taxes.
 Insurance companies thus play a negligible role, covering dentistry, hearing aids, and a small part of medication.
-For ZZ, the role of insurance companies is different, since the Netherlands has a dual-level system9.
+For ZZ, the role of insurance companies is different, since the Netherlands has a dual-level system23.
 All primary and curative care (the family doctor service and hospitals) is financed from mandatory private insurance.
-Long-term care for the elderly, terminally ill, long-term mentally ill, etc., is covered by social insurance.
+Long-term care for the older adults, terminally ill, long-term mentally ill, etc., is covered by social insurance.
 For HUG and SK, where insurance companies have a key role, it is more important to consider insured budgets for prevention and treatment.
 Due to the societal differences, the influence of stakeholders differs.

 Care continuum is another key factor.
-HUG and SK are, as mentioned above, hospitals where the elderly are formally patients, and where more formal medical treatments and treatmentrelated exercises are involved.
+HUG and SK are, as mentioned above, hospitals where the older adults are formally patients, and where more formal medical treatments and treatment-related exercises are involved.
 LYNGBY and ZZ settings are caregiving and daily care settings, where daily or weekly support and active living are central.
 According to the treatment stage in the continuum of care, influence and roles of stakeholders differ.

-Both informal and formal support is important in the health care setting for seniors.
+Both informal and formal support is important in

+the health care setting for seniors.
 Differences in the setting as well as socio-political factors and the treatment stage influence the level of importance of informal and formal support along the treatment process.
 Informal caregivers usually have a strong impact on the daily life of seniors while sometimes in the hospital use cases have less influence on the formal treatment process.
 In this setting, the informal caregivers' impact on the REACH system could also be low.
-The onion diagram of HUG is an example (see Figure 4).
-The senior 65+ is allocated in the center, and other stakeholders such as home caregivers, hospital caregivers, technicians, and insurance companies are allocated as equally important business partners with different relational strengths.
-In the diagram, informal caregivers (the most outer stakeholder in Figure 4) are allocated outside of the formal treatment process.
+Vol. 16, No 3